 Kenneth Timmerman, a Republican, is a long-time resident of Kensington with his wife Christina and has five children in Maryland public schools and universities.
 Timmerman writes about on defense and intelligence issues and has testified as an expert witness in terrorism trials in U.S. federal courts and before Congress.
 He was head of the Maryland Taxpayers Association and worked on the Divest Terror movement to prevent Maryland pension funds from being invested in companies doing business with terrorists.

-Same-sex Marriage: On March 1, Gov. Martin O’Malley signed into law a bill allowing same-sex couples to wed in Maryland.
-Despite celebrations from supporters, in May, opponents of same-sex marriage turned in about twice the number of signatures they needed to send the law to referendum in November.
+Same-sex Marriage: On March 1, in Maryland.
+Despite celebrations from supporters, in May, in November.
 Until then, supporters of same-sex marriage, such as Equality Maryland are mobilizing support, canvassing and holding public events.
 Groups that oppose same-sex marriage, including the Maryland Catholic Conference, are still soliciting support and fundraising.

 Dream Act: The Dream Act would allow undocumented immigrant students to pay in-state tuition at institutions in the University System of Maryland if their parents filed to pay state taxes, if they attended a Maryland high school for at least three years and if they graduated.
-Passed by the General Assembly in 2011, opponents launched a petition effort that blocked the legislation from taking effect and landed it on the 2012 ballot as a voter referendum.
+Passed by the General Assembly in 2011, and landed it on the 2012 ballot as a voter referendum.